 The vestibular system can be compromised in many ways.
-Viral or bacterial infections (labyrinthitis and vestibular neuritis), disorders that affect inner ear fluid levels (Ménière's disease and secondary endolymphatic hydrops), trauma from head injury (mild traumatic brain injury or mTBI), benign tumors (vestibular schwannoma), and agerelated degeneration can all cause permanent damage to the vestibular system.
+Viral infections (labyrinthitis and vestibular neuritis), disorders that affect inner ear fluid levels (Ménière's disease and secondary endolymphatic hydrops), trauma from head injury, benign tumors (acoustic neuromas), and age-related degeneration can all cause permanent damage to it.

-The body has limited ability to repair damage to the vestibular organs.
-However, the body can compensate for the vestibular injury by recalibrating the part of the brain that controls balance.
-This compensation process occurs naturally in most people, but when it is not successful, vestibular rehabilitation therapy may be required.
+The body has limited ability to repair damage to the vestibular organs, although the body can often recover from vestibular injury by having the part of the brain that controls balance recalibrate itself to compensate.
+This compensation process occurs naturally in most people; however, when the compensation process is not successful, vestibular rehabilitation therapy may be required.